Educational Toys - Learning Games

 Puzzles

-person's ingenuity or knowledge.
-In a puzzle, one is required to put
+knowledge.
+In a puzzle, one is required to

 ages, such as crossword puzzles, word-search puzzles, number puzzles, or